The conservation problem

-This project will aim to improve the design and implementation of cost-effective monitoring for threatened species.
-An extensive review of past and current
+This project will improve the design and implementation of cost-effective monitoring for threatened species through:

 Endangered bilby connects communities across time and space

 Image: Lumholtz's Tree Kangaroo by Matt Francey/Flickr (CC BY-NC 2.0)

 The TSR Hub has gathered monitoring experts, and managers who need and use monitoring information, from all over Australia to discuss the value of, and many challenges involved in, monitoring threatened biodiversity.
 This had led to a national assessment of the adequacy of threatened species monitoring in Australia, a framework to guide and assess monitoring programs and a new authoritative book.